 An individual’s obligation to pay will continue until the child turns 18.
 In some cases, support may continue until the child’s 21st birthday if he or she is attending school as defined by the state.

 In order to calculate child support needed, a party will need to use Oregon’s Uniform Child Support Guidelines.
 This is a formula that takes into account all of the following:

 Calculating income for child support is often straightforward, but it can also be complicated if there are additional factors involved, such as self-employment.
 Once all information is inputted, the formula will determine the assumed appropriate amount for child support.
 This amount is typically followed unless other findings are made that prove that amount is not appropriate for the facts of the case.

-The Oregon Child Support Guidelines may also impose an additional obligation within a child support determination in the form of what is called "cash medical support."
-Cash medical support is an additional amount a parent may be ordered to pay to help defray the cost of health care coverage for a child or to help with the uninsured medical expenses of a child.
+Under the Oregon Child Support Guidelines, an additional obligation may be required within a child support determination, which is the “cash medical support.”
+This is an additional amount that a parent can request to cover the amount of health care needed for the child and help with the uninsured medical expenses related to the child.

 It may not be a smooth road when seeking the recovery of child support.
 The other party may challenge the requested amount of child support.
 These are called, “rebuttal factors” and are set forth in the Oregon Child Support Guidelines.
 Some of the factors include: